-The coefficient of distortion in a rectangular isometric projection is equal to.
+The distortion coefficient in a rectangular isometric projection is equal to.
 Isometric projection

-Construction of an axonometric image of a part, the drawing of which is shown in Fig.a.
+Construction of an axonometric image of the part, the drawing of which is shown in Fig.a.

-All axonometric projections must be performed in accordance with GOST 2.317-68.
+All axonometric projections must be carried out in accordance with GOST 2.317-68.

 Axonometric projections are obtained by projecting an object and its associated coordinate system onto one projection plane.
-Axonometries are divided into rectangular and oblique.
+Axonometry is divided into rectangular and oblique.

-For rectangular axonometric projections, the projection is carried out perpendicular to the plane of projections, and the object is located so that all three planes of the object are visible.
-This is possible, for example, when the axes are located, as on a rectangular isometric projection, for which all projection axes are located at an angle of 120 degrees (see Fig. 1).
-The word "isometric" projection means that the coefficient of distortion in all three axes is the same.
+For rectangular axonometric projections, the projection is carried out perpendicular to the projection plane, and the object is positioned so that all three planes of the object are visible.
+This is possible, for example, when the axes are located as on a rectangular isometric projection, for which all projection axes are located at an angle of 120 degrees (see Fig. 1).
+The word "isometric" projection means that the distortion coefficient is the same on all three axes.
 According to the standard, the distortion coefficient along the axes can be taken equal to 1.
 The distortion coefficient is the ratio of the size of the projection segment to the true size of the segment on the part, measured along the axis.

 Let's build an axonometry of the part.
-First, let's set the axes, as for a rectangular isometric projection.
+First, let's set the axes as for a rectangular isometric projection.
 Let's start from the foundation.
-Let us set aside the value of the length of the part 45 along the x-axis, and the value of the width of the part 30 along the y-axis.
-From each point of the quadrangle we will raise the top of the vertical segments by the height of the base of the part 7 (Fig. 2).
-On axonometric images, when applying dimensions, extension lines are drawn parallel to the axonometric axes, dimension lines - parallel to the measured segment.
+Let us plot the length of the part 45 along the x-axis, and the width of the part 30 along the y-axis.
+From each point of the quadrilateral we will raise vertical segments to the top by the height of the base of the part 7 (Fig. 2).
+On axonometric images, when drawing dimensions, extension lines are drawn parallel to the axonometric axes, dimension lines are drawn parallel to the measured segment.

 Next, we draw the diagonals of the upper base and find the point through which the axis of rotation of the cylinder and the hole will pass.
 We erase the invisible lines of the lower base so that they do not interfere with our further construction (Fig. 3)